ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 To mitigate such risks, the following strategies are recommended:

-* Implementation of rate limiting to control the volume and cadence of &cursor requests.
+* Implementation of rate limiting to control the volume and cadence of cursor requests.
 This approach should adhere to established standards for rate limiting, details of which can be found in [RFC6585].
 * Cursory mechanisms must be designed in a manner that avoids any additional consumption of server resources with the initiation of new &cursor requests.
 * It is advisable to establish a ceiling on the number of cursors permissible at any given time.
 Alternatively, the adoption of an opaque identifier system that conservatively utilizes resources may be used.
 * Token invalidation mechanisms (including mechanisms triggered by permissions changes) must be designed to be resource-efficient to prevent them from being exploited for DoS attacks.